 We all deal with confidential issues that cannot be discussed with other people.

 Everyone needs at least one person they can tell all to.

 Someone who they trust and can be completely honest with.

 For instance, if you are dealing with a difficult employee, use your confidant to bounce ideas off of for how to help correct poor performance issues.

 Having that one person you can confide in, allows you to get things off your chest which can be a very therapeutic exercise.

 8. Work-life Balance

-Finally, learn to celebrate the successes along the way.
-Stop once a year, assess your strategic plan and business goals and stop and celebrate how far you’ve come.
-Being in this for the long haul requires pacing and rewarding one self.
+Being in this for the long haul requires pacing yourself and celebrating the successes along the way.
 If you don’t do it, no one else will.

 What are some other ideas you have for keeping your battery charged?